 Campaign Finance Information - Oregon Secretary of State's Office

 The Oregon Secretary of State is the Campaign Finance office for all candidates and committees.
-All Campaign Finance information is filed with the Secretary of State.

 - Campaign Finance

 Information from the Oregon Secretary of State's Office

 Campaign finance database